bestander/duke3d-matrix/README.md

 ## Running

-The binary accepts arguments for both [rpi-rgb-led-matrix](https://github.com/hzeller/rpi-rgb-led-matrix/tree/master) and [doomgeneric](https://github.com/ozkl/doomgeneric), e.g.:
+The binary accepts arguments for both [rpi-rgb-led-matrix](https://github.com/hzeller/rpi-rgb-led-matrix/tree/master) and [doomgeneric](https://github.com/ozkl/doomgeneric), all the necessary params to run it on a double LED matrix on a Raspberry Pi3 are in script `run.sh`.

-`./run.sh`
+If you want for the board to also show temperature forecast from [Meteosource](https://github.com/Meteosource/meteosource_cpp) you need to register on the website (free) and generate an API token and pass it to the run.sh script:

+`./run.sh --metsource_key=my-api-key --metsource_location=nocatee-7315235`

+## Autostart

+TODO